 TCL grants credit to students who achieve satisfactory scores on many CLEP and CEEB exams.
-For additional information, contact the Vice President for Academic Affairs at 843-525-8244.
+For additional information, contact the Division Dean regarding course credit.

 Advanced Placement Exams

 Advanced Placement (AP) Tests will be accepted for scores of 3 or higher on tests for which the College offers equivalent courses.
 Official transcripts or records of exam scores must be on file at the College before credit is granted.